momentum-mod/game/README.md

 - kz_checkmate_bad_port - A quick and dirty port of kz_checkmate for gameplay testing.
 - kz_xc_nature - CSS map made by chichin: https://gamebanana.com/mods/123762

+Basic things that I've changed from the original 0.8.7 Climb mode:

+**Disclaimer!
+Not all of these are set in stone!**

+- Changed tickrate to 128.
+- sv_maxspeed is 250.
+- sv_airaccelerate is 10 by default.
+- sv_stopspeed is 80 to match CS:GO.
+- sv_considered_on_ground changed to 2 for ledgegrabs.
+- Changed ducking code to more closely match CS:GO.
+- Changed the player collision size to match CS:GO.
+- Changed jump height to be independent from tickrate (default jump height is now 57 or 66 when crouched).

 ## Useful commands for players that are used to KZ.

 - `mom_hud_menu_show savelocmenu` - A teleport menu similar to KZTimer's and GOKZ's, except you can set a checkpoint anywhere and it preserves your speed.